yigit-bwise/backend-coding-challange/README.md

 - [ ] API is hosted on an EC2 instance and can be queried publicly given the IP address of the machine
 - [ ] API is auto-scaled via AWS application load balancer and can create new instances to match the demand when there is high volumes of traffic coming in.
 (It is up to you how to configure the scale conditions, anything that is working would get a pass on this part.
 Please briefly describe the configuration and articulate why you chose to do so.)

-📝 Please include a `solution.txt` file in the main directory, add just a few of senteces around the choices you made and anyhting else you think is worth highlighting on your solution.
+📝 Please include a `solution.txt` file in the main directory, add just a few of senteces around the choices you made and anything else you think is worth highlighting on your solution.
 Try to keep this document short.